system76/docs/content/bluetooth.md

 A more thorough way of testing this would be to create a [test user](/articles/other-accounts), or boot from a [Live Disk](/articles/live-disk) to see if Bluetooth works in either case.
 If it does, config files may need deleted.
 If it doesn't (especially in the Live Disk), reinstalling the OS may solve the problem.
 Reinstalling the OS won't affect Bluetooth hardware directly, but resetting and starting with a clean slate can solve a slew of problems and save time hunting for a specific file or bug.

-## Setting Expectations

-Because of all of these factors, if the steps outlined in the Bluetooth troubleshooting article, and the previous troubleshooting steps don't resolve the issue, the issue may not be resolved at all.
-Or, in a future update or change to the system, the devices may start working again.
-In some cases (many cases) users will not experience any issue with Bluetooth at all.

 ### Audio Input/Output